Strong wind downs tree causing power outage for more than 100 on city’s north side

 And one Sioux City neighborhood is an example of how damaging winds gusting over 50 miles an hour can be.

-More than 100 MidAmerican Energy customers are without power after a falling tree brings down power lines and damaged a transformer.
+More than 100 MidAmerican Energy customers were without power after a falling tree brings down power lines and damaged a transformer.

 Officials on the scene say it’s likely, high winds brought the tree down.